itadventurer/kafka-backup/docs/Kafka_Backup_Architecture.md

 The partition Index File is a binary log file that concatenates entries without any delimiter.

+The file starts with the magic byte `0x01`.
+If the first byte is not equal `0x01` then it is not compatible with the current version of Kafka Backup.

 Each entry is of the following form

 | Length (in bits) | Name             | Data Type             | Comment                                                       |